The Free Starship

 | 0.05c | ~225 |

 Global electricity is ~ J/year.[15]
-A 10× reduction in dry mass reduces energy 10×; a 2× increase in cruise speed increases energy 4×.
-Chemical propulsion cannot approach this energy regime.[16]
-Fusion is the minimum viable propulsion class for this mission.[1][17]
+A 10× reduction in dry mass reduces energy 10×.
+A 2× increase in cruise speed increases energy 4×.
+No chemical rocket reaches this energy regime.[16]
+Fusion is the minimum viable propulsion class capable of it.[17][1]

 B. Deuterium Inventory

-Catalyzed D-D fusion yield — where secondary products (tritium, He-3) are burned with additional deuterium — is approximately J/kg.[4]
+Catalysed D-D fusion yield, where secondary products (tritium, He-3) are burned with additional deuterium, is approximately J/kg.[4]
 Plain D-D without secondary burn is lower (~ J/kg).
-The catalyzed figure is used throughout this essay, as the reactor architecture assumes secondary-product utilisation.
+This essay uses the catalysed figure throughout: the reactor architecture assumes secondary-product utilisation.
 Total available fusion energy from Jupiter’s deuterium alone:

 The Tsiolkovsky equation: